See all Dubai tours

 A shopkeeper in Dubai sells gold from their store.

-While it’s easy to assume that Dubai’s gold industry is centuries-old, this isn’t the case.
-Its gold market only dates back around 100 years, when merchants began to deal in the precious metal, alongside pearls and spices, beside Dubai Creek.
-By the 1900s, the Gold Souk—initially just a few makeshift stalls—had opened.
+While it’s easy to assume that Dubai’s gold industry is centuries old, this isn’t the case.
+Its gold market only dates back to the early 1900s, when merchants began to deal in the precious metal, alongside pearls and spices, beside Dubai Creek.
+At first, the Gold Souk was initially just a few makeshift stalls.
 Then came the UAE’s 1970s oil boom, sparking a surge in Dubai’s prosperity and, along with it, an increase in visitors.
 Consequently, the city’s gold business flourished.

 Today, the UAE is the world’s sixth-largest gold exporter.
 An estimated 20-40 percent of annual global gold stocks pass through Dubai, meaning the city offers a vast spectrum of gold jewelry appealing to a huge range of local and international buyers.